rsdoiel/antenna/archives/2025/planet_2025.21.md

 date: 2025-05-30, from: RTÉ News

-The construction of a long-awaited regeneration project at the former St Teresa's Gardens site in Dublin's south inner city, is being officially launched, with the first homes due to be completed by early 2027.
+The construction of a long-awaited regeneration project at the former St Teresa's Gardens site in Dublin's south inner city, has been launched with the first homes due to be completed by early 2027.

 <br>